hugues31/coinnect/README.md

-Coinnect is a Rust library aiming to provide a complete access to REST APIs for various crypto-currencies exchanges.
+Coinnect is a Rust library aiming to provide a complete access to REST APIs for various crypto-currencies exchanges (see below for a list of supported exchanges).
-Currently only Poloniex and Kraken are supported but other exchanges will be added soon.
 All methods consume HTTPS api.
 The purpose of this crate is not to stream data (you should use websocket/FIX in that case).